timmylogue/trakly/PROJECT_SUMMARY.md

-# 📊 Budgetly - Project Summary
+# 📊 Trakly - Project Summary

 ## ✅ What Has Been Built

-I've successfully built a complete **Budgetly** application based on the specifications in your README.
+I've successfully built a complete **Trakly** application based on the specifications in your README.
 Here's what's included:

 ### 🏗️ Project Structure